 It is time again for the “Secret recipe club” reveal!
 I am sure you all know what the club is about, but for the few of you who still don’t know about it, here goes a brief explanation.
 It is a great concept… each month you are assigned a participating food blogger to make a recipe from and in turn someone else will be assigned your blog.
 All you have to do is choose a recipe, make it and blog about it on the specified date.
 The only rule is to keep it a secret!
 If you are interested in learning more, or want to join the club, please visit the Secret recipe club website.

-Thank you so much for this amazing recipe Veronica!
-Please, make sure you drop by Veronica at Veronica’s Cornucopia and check out her beautiful site!
+Thank you so much for this great recipe Sara!
+Please, make sure you drop by Sara at Cook with Sara and check out her beautiful site!
 Continue reading

 I must admit that I love all rum based drinks the most and Daiquiris are among my favourites.
 They are easy to make (and to play around with) and I really like the fruity varieties (I do have a thing for sweet drinks).
 For my daughter’s Frozen birthday party, I wanted to prepare something for the adults as well… and what better than a blue cocktail?
 I played around with what I had in the house and came up with a delicious apple based Daiquiri with a hint of Blue Curaçao that makes this drink a beautiful turquoise, just like the ice on a glacier.
 I served this in little shot glasses at the party, but you can have it in normal glasses too.
 So, I present to you my Glacier Fusion Daiquiri!
 Cheers!
 Continue readingPin It